Neuropsychology Postdoctoral Fellowship

 Program Administrative Structure

 The Neuropsychology Postdoctoral Fellowship Program is administered by the Neuropsychology Division in the Department of Neurology, McGovern Medical School.
 Dr. Bethany R. Williams serves as both the Director of the Neuropsychology Division and Neuropsychology Fellowship, and Dr. Kendra Anderson serves as the Fellowship’s Co-Director.
 Katina Carson-Pratt and Rimma Brokhin provide administrative support to the program.
-Fellows are primarily trained in the UTHealth Neurosciences Neurocognitive Disorders Center but also have opportunities for research collaboration, clinical training, and completion of minor rotations with other faculty at UTHealth, as well as other locations within the TMC.
+Fellows are primarily trained in the UTHealth Neurosciences Neurocognitive Disorders Center but also have opportunities for research collaboration, clinical training, and completion of minor rotations with other faculty at UTHealth and other locations within the TMC.

 Core Neuropsychology Faculty